zcochran4275/Outages/README.md

 The baseline model is a **linear regression model** trained to predict OUTAGE.DURATION in hours using three categorical features: CAUSE.CATEGORY, CLIMATE.CATEGORY, and CLIMATE.REGION.
 These features were encoded using **one-hot encoding**, dropping the first category in each column to ensure proper model interpretability.

 ### Features
-- **Quantitative Features**: None
+- **Quantitative/Ordinal Features**:
+  - MONTH
+  - POPDEN_URBAN
+  - TOTAL.CUSTOMERS
+  - PCT_LAND
 - **Nominal Features**:
-  - CAUSE.CATEGORY (one-hot encoded)
   - CLIMATE.CATEGORY (one-hot encoded)
   - CLIMATE.REGION (one-hot encoded)

 ### Model Performance
 - ***R^2 Scores***:
-  - Training Set: 0.1638
+  - Training Set: 0.044
-  - Test Set: 0.1071
+  - Test Set: 0.48
 - **Root Mean Squared Error (RMSE)***:
-  - Training Set: 97.412
+  - Training Set: 95.07
-  - Test Set: 57.673
+  - Test Set: 103.84

 ### Evaluation of Model
 The R^2 values for both the training and test sets indicate that the baseline model explains only a small portion of the variance in OUTAGE.DURATION.
-However, the RMSE values suggest that the model is moderately accurate in predicting the average duration of an outage, with a difference of approximately 57 hours on unseen data.
+However, the RMSE values suggest that the model is moderately accurate in predicting the average duration of an outage, with a difference of approximately 104 hours on unseen data.
 This baseline model provides a simple starting point for prediction and will serve as a reference for evaluating the improvements made in the final model.

 ## Final Model

 ### Model Overview
-The final model is a **linear regression model** trained to predict OUTAGE.DURATION in hours.
-This model expands upon the baseline by including an additional categorical feature, MONTH, and retaining quantitative features by setting remainder="passthrough".
-This ensures that all available numerical features are used alongside the one-hot encoded categorical features.
+The final model is a **support vector regression model** trained to predict OUTAGE.DURATION in hours.
+This model expands upon the baseline by including an additional categorical feature, CATEGORY.CAUSE, and One hot encoded this feature.
+We also added additional engineered features.
+We transformed TOTAL.CUSTOMERS and PCT_LAND into 4 quantiles as to limit the extremes of these two features and reduce variability.
+Another engineered feature is binarizing POPDEN_URBAN with a thresshold of 2600 to also reduce variability and extreme values and split values into either not dense or dense values.
+We believe that these new features each have their own benefit that will drive the error down for our new model.

 ### Features
-- **Quantitative Features**:
+- **Quantitative/Ordinal Features**:
-  - All remaining numerical columns (passed through without transformation).
+  - TOTAL.CUSTOMERS - split into 4 quantiles
+      - Outages where a utility has a lot of people to cover may take longer than others
+  - PCT_LAND - split into 4 quantiles
+      - Outages that occur where there may be a lot of water can take longer due to limited access
+      - PCT_LAND is one of the columns most linearly correlated to OUTAGE.DURATION
+  - POPDEN_URBAN - Binarized with a threshold of 2600
+      - Outages in more dense areas may take longer to restore
+  - MONTH - Passed through
+      - Month appears to have a relationship with OUTAGE.DURATION as shown in the bivariate graph above
 - **Nominal Features**:
   - CAUSE.CATEGORY (one-hot encoded)
+      - Cause appears to have a relationship with OUTAGE.DURATION as explored in the hypothesis tests above
   - CLIMATE.CATEGORY (one-hot encoded)
+      - A colder climate may take longer to restore an outage than a warmer climate
   - CLIMATE.REGION (one-hot encoded)
-  - MONTH (one-hot encoded)
+      - Certain regionds may have higher outage durations than others or be better at dealing with outages

 ### Model Performance
 - **R^2 Scores**:
-  - Training Set: 0.00017
+  - Training Set: .394
-  - Test Set: -0.0206
+  - Test Set: .115
 - **Root Mean Squared Error (RMSE)**:
-  - Training Set: 106.522
+  - Training Set: 75.70
-  - Test Set: 61.660
+  - Test Set: 100.13